-There expand “Display Adapter” and see if you have a Yellow exclamation mark.
+There expand “Display adapters” and see if you have a Yellow exclamation mark.
 If it exists, it means that Display Drivers haven’t properly installed.
 You need to update your drivers.

-Go to the manufacture’s website and download the appropriate drivers and install it.
+You may also go to the manufacturer’s website and download the appropriate drivers and install it.
 Once you install the Drivers, reboot the System and test you Video Playback.